Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 ```python
 df[df['b'] > df.groupby('a')['b'].transform('mean')].groupby('a')['c'].max()
 ```
-This isn't as bad as the `apply` solution above, but still looks overly complicated and involves doing two group-bys.
+It's not as bad as the `apply` solution above, but it still looks overly complicated and requires two group-bys.

-Finally, one solution that very few users would realistically come up with is to rely on `GroupBy` caching its groups, performing in-place mutation of the original dataframe, and using the fact that `'max'` skips over missing values.
-It looks like this:
+There's actually a third solution, which:

+- relies on `GroupBy` caching its groups
+- performs in-place mutation of the original dataframe
+- uses the fact that `'max'` skips over missing values

+Realistically, few users would come up with it (most would jump straight to `apply`), but for completeness, we present it:
 ```python
 gb = df.groupby("a")
 mask = df["b"] > gb["b"].transform("mean")
 df["result"] = np.where(mask, df["c"], np.nan)
 gb["result"].max()
 ```
-Technically, it works.
-But it did involve some manual optimisation and knowledge of pandas internals.

 Surely it's possible to do better?

 ## Non-elementary group-bys in Polars

-The Polars API lets us pass expressions to `GroupBy.agg`.
+The Polars API lets us pass [expressions](https://docs.pola.rs/user-guide/concepts/expressions/) to `GroupBy.agg`.
 So long as you can express your aggregation as an expression, you can use it in a group-by setting.
 In this case, we can express "the maximum value of 'c' where 'b' is greater than its mean" as
 ```python